nilshenrich/NetworkListener/README.md

 ## Example

 This repository contains a small example to show the usage of this package.
-It creates two listeners, one using unsecure TCP, the other using ecrypted and two-way-authenticated TLS (two-way authentication means, the server authenticates itself with a CA-signed certificate ad forces the client to also authenticate itself with his own CA-signed certificate).\
+It creates two listeners, one using unsecure TCP, the other using encrypted and two-way-authenticated TLS (two-way authentication means, the server authenticates itself with a CA-signed certificate ad forces the client to also authenticate itself with his own CA-signed certificate).\
 The example program runs for 10 seconds.
 Within this time range, it can accept new client connections and receive data.
 Received data will be printed on the screen and sent back to the sending client.

 ### Create certificates